motm-therapy/website/docs/location.md

     _Wednesday, 1 January 2025_ will be the _first_ day that patients will have in-person appointments in the Atrium office (new office).

+    Any sessions conducted after the last session in the old office, but before the first session in the new office will be telehealth.

 ### San Antonio, TX (Old)

 !!! note